poetic-labs/jwt-mongo-sms/README.md

 If you're wondering how to implement authentication with JSON web tokens, Mongo DB, Twilio SMS, and (optionally) GraphQL, you're in the right place!

+NOTE: This package is new and continually changing.
+Be sure to check the docs before upgrading to a new version.

 ## Installation

 ```